 The following examples are now added to the set of installed examples:

 ★PulseOximeter - This sample application shows the implementation of a medical device for monitoring a person's pulse frequency and peripheral oxygen saturation.
 The application demonstrates the usage of vector graphics within graphs and circular gauges.
-The data of the pulse oximeter application is accessed via a device class.
+The data of the pulse oximeter application is accessed via a Device Interface class.

 ★WidgetsDemo - This sample application presents different sets of widgets with individual styles, based on the new Mosaic WidgetSet classes.
 The example demonstrates the customization and usage of widgets.

 ★Embedded Wizard Studio: Bug fix for suppressed renaming of units, when the unit name changes only between lower/upper case.
 Now the user can rename e.g. Test to test without error messages.

 ★Embedded Wizard Studio: Bug fix for crash caused by 'access denied' during save operation.

 ★Code Editor: Bug-Fix in Code Editor that is connected to Inspector.
 The last modification within the Code Editor was lost when the user clicked with the mouse in the properties list of the Inspector window on a property or attribute other than the actually edited.

 ★Graphics Engine: The function DrawBitmapFrame() is optimized to use a single copy operation if the size of the drawn frame corresponds exactly to the size of the source image.